How it works

 Stay motivated with daily facts and targets

-Each day of the Challenge, you'll receive a different push-up target which corresponds to an important mental health fact or statistic.
+Each day of the challenge, you'll receive a different push-up target which corresponds to an important Mental Health Fact.

-Read it and share it to improve your own mental health, start important conversations, and help smash the stigma around mental illness.
+Read and share the daily Facts to improve mental health awareness, start important conversations and help smash the stigma around mental illness.

 Options to suit your fitness level